openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 Assets for HTML certificates exist in the following locations.

-* **lms/templates/certificates** - this folder contains .html files for
+* ``lms/templates/certificates`` - this folder contains .html files for
   certificates.
 The file ``valid.html`` is an example of a certificate file.
-  Files with names starting with an underscore, such as ``_certificate_footer.html`` are partial files that can be referenced in the main certificate .html files
+  Files with names that start with an underscore, such as ``_certificate_footer.html``, are partial files that can be referenced in the main certificate .html files

-* **lms/static/certificates** - subfolders of this folder contain assets used in creating certificates, such as images, fonts, and sass/css files.
+* ``lms/static/certificates`` - subfolders of this folder contain assets used in creating certificates, such as images, fonts, and sass/css files.

   .. note:: The organization logo on a certificate is uploaded in Studio.
 For
      details, see :ref:`opencoursestaff:Setting Up Course Certificates` in *Building and Running an Open edX Course*.

 *****************************************
 Configure Certificates Within Each Course